dwightjack/grunt-email-boilerplate/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://www.gruntjs.com).

 ## Release History
+v0.4.0
+	- Moved to [Ink](https://github.com/zurb/ink) to provide responsive e-mails capability.
+See section [0.3 to 0.4 Changes](#0.3-0.4)for details.

 v0.3.1
 	- Packages and docs updates.

 v0.3.0
 	- Updated plugins and workflow.
-See section _0.2 to 0.3 Changes_ for details.
+See section [0.2 to 0.3 Changes](#0.2-0.3") for details.

 v0.2.4
 	- updated [grunt-premailer](https://github.com/dwightjack/grunt-premailer) to v0.2.0.